cartesi/rollups-contracts/onchain/rollups/.changeset/nervous-hairs-flow.md

 ---

 Removed `History`.
-This contract is no longer be necessary for the new `Authority` contract.
+This contract will no longer be necessary, given the refactor in the `Authority` contract.